tpgmartin/tpgmartin.github.io/_posts/2017-11-14-tdding-a-simple-knn-classifier.md

 2. For this distances, find the k smallest values, where k is given by `n_neighbors`
 3. For these k values, return the most common, this is the predicted label

 Before we get to the implementation, we need to set up the tests.
 We need to parameterise both `n_neighbors` and `y_test` - the predicted label.
 Why's that?
 Well first, think about what the new algoritm does: it returns the most commonly occuring value from a set of values.

-(The following two paragraphs can be skipped as they are not critical to understanding the rest of the blog, but just explain my thought process for how I structured the tests in some detail.)

 What might not be clear is what that means for us given that I want to keep `X_train` and `y_train` unchanged, which are repeated below.

 {% highlight python %}
 X_train = [